-- (a) due to natural causes, that parameter cannot meet the standard; or - (b) due to the effects of the operation of the Manapōuri hydro-electric generation scheme that alters natural flows, that parameter cannot meet the standard.
+- due to natural causes, that parameter cannot meet the standard; or - due to the effects of the operation an ancillary activity associated with the maintenance of the Manapouri hydro-electric generation scheme that alters natural flows, is proposed.
+This exception only applies where the activity requires a resource consent pursuant to a rule in this plan and will only result in a temporary change in the state of the water. that parameter cannot meet the standard.